-Applications must be accompanied by a signed letter of support from the receptor company, confirming the high-level project scope, budget, timelines, commitment to the project as a “Project Contributor/Partner” (including cash, personnel and/or other contributions), and acknowledgement of the requirement to sign the standard OCE funding agreement.
+NOTE: Applications must be accompanied by a signed letter of support from the receptor company, confirming the high-level project scope, budget, timelines, and commitment to the project as a “Project Contributor/Partner” (including cash, personnel and/or other contributions).
 A template for the letter of support is available.
-Use of the template is optional, however all items listed must be included in the letter.

 For program-related inquiries, including assistance with deadlines and applications, please contact:

 Martin Lord, Senior Business Development Manager at 416-861-1092 x 3236 martin.lord @oce-ontario.org